Mechanical engineer by trade. AI developer by obsession.

 Louisiana Tech University

-- Manufactured functional prototype
+- Manufactured functional prototype with GD&T documentation

 Skills & Expertise